Programs for Education

 At this time of year high school seniors have heard from the colleges to which they applied.
 The most competitive colleges and universities are finished reviewing applications from all of the country and the world.
 April 1 is the date that all colleges will have sent out letters to anxiously awaiting seniors.

-There will be just one month from then until National Deposit Day.
-May 1 is the day by which all college bound seniors must decide where to enroll in the fall of 2022.
-Making the final decision may not be easy unless you have done certain things in the year or two prior to spring of this year.
-In any case, most students are usually presented with at least two positive alternatives from which to choose.
-But what is worse this year is an economic disaster based on a global virus scare where governments have ordered national lockdowns, Zoom classes from home not in school, testing and frequent quarantines.
-That has made it much harder for students to do their best work over the last two plus years.
+There will be just one month from then until “National Deposit Day”.
+May 1 is the day by which all college bound seniors must decide where to enroll in the fall of 2025.
+Some colleges have extended that date last year to May 15 because of the delay in the processing of the newly designed Federal financial aid form, the FAFSA.
+Making the final decision may not be easy unless students have done certain things in the year or two prior to the spring of the senior year.
+Most students are usually presented with at least two positive alternatives from which to choose.
+The pandemic has made it much harder for students to do their best work over the years from 2020 through 2023.
+Unfortunately, there is still confusion and questions surrounding the science.
+(Read December 2024 post for updated information.)
 In addition, colleges have had a much more difficult time during the application reading and selection process.
-Trying to measure college readiness or candidates without standardized test scores and differing grading systems instituted in the junior year when distant leaning was in full effect.
+Trying to measure college readiness or candidates without standardized test scores in many cases and differing grading systems instituted in the junior year when distant leaning was in full effect.

 So how does one go about making an effective decision ~ a decision that allows the entire family to win?
 The following steps are what we advise our students.
 Think about these even if you will not be facing such a decision for a few years.